animaomnium/animaomnium.github.io/content/incoming-content-deluge.md

 With that in mind, as you reach the end of this post, now might be a good time to stretch, take a break, and go outside.

-I promise *Crash Lime* will be back to its regular programming in my next post.
+I promise *Crash Lime* will be back to its regular programming in the next post.
 As much as I love waxing philosophical, I think it's *finally* time we break down some more code!

 In my next post, I hope to analyze the *[Compute Shaders][25] used in [Forma][26]*, or perhaps explain the elegance of the inversions of control present in *[Steven Witten's][27] excellent [Use.GPU][28]*.
 That's all for today, though…